bensonarafat/super_tooltip/README.md

 `SuperTooltip` is derived from a widget I wrote for a client.
 It is super flexible and allows you to display ToolTips in the overlay of the screen.
 The whole screen gets covered with a typically translucent background color.
 Tapping on the background closes the Tooltip.

-My Client allowed me to publish this widget but currently you have to send him an email to get a commercial licence which will be given free if you aren't a competitor.

 >AUTHOR
 >